fomar123/Jenkins/README.md

 ##### Create a basic Pipeline Job
 ##### Created a valid Jenkinsfile with required fields on git

-#Project 4: Pipeline creating in Jenkins using Parameters
+# Project 4: Pipeline creating in Jenkins using Parameters

+# Project 5: Pipeline created in Jenkins using external groovy script